reasons to CHOOSE The UK Games sector

 Within the more mainstream games segment, UK-produced titles such as Grand Theft Auto, Little Big Planet, Fable and Batman: Arkham have established a reputation for genre-defining originality (Source: Nextgen, Nesta report).
 The UK games sector has also developed technologies later adapted for other uses in areas such as training, visualisation and simulation.

 4. AN International outlook

-5. Its Workforce & infrastructure
+5. Workforce & infrastructure

 The UK has an estimated games industry workforce of 10,300.
 This workforce has the youngest profile in the creative industries, and earns above the creative industries average (source: Creative Skillset, May 2015).
 Games orgaisations can draw from the biggest population of professional tech developers in Europe - more than 300,000 compared to the 113,000 calculated for Paris (source: Slush).

-Infrastructure is also a vital asset for digital businesses.
 According to a UK Parliamentary report from March 2017, superfast broadband of at least 24Mbps was available to 90 per cent of UK premises.
 Ofcom, the communications regulator, estimated that there were more than 6m superfast broadband connections in the UK as of August 2014, with an additional 6m subscriptions to 4G mobile services.

 Games companies operating in the UK have access to sophisticated support services for games publishing, marketing, server capacity and IT infrastructure.
 Ukie provides business support services, such as drop-in clinics, across the games industry.

 More statistics on the games industry available at http://ukie.org.uk/research.